devicehive/devicehive-plugin-ethereum/README.md

             "value"" // optional
         }
     }
-*Note*: if you won't specify gas or gasPrice then plugin will use min amount of gas for transaction.
+*Note*: if gas or gasPrice are not specified then plugin will use min amount of gas for transaction.

 <a name="Ethereum.docs"></a>